 Ms. Denham received her Juris Doctor degree from American University, Washington College of Law.
 As a student, she worked as a senior staff member for the Legislation & Policy Brief.
 She also served on the Executive Board of the Women’s Law Association.
-She earned her Bachelor of Arts degree from Colby College, where she received her Bachelor of Arts in Government.
+She earned her Bachelor of Arts in Government from Colby College.

 This article was featured in the Spring 2017 Issue of Lozano Smith's TIPJar